raykin/emacs-conf/Readme.md

 3. Add session feature on session-mode branch.

-4. Add ror-kit branch to add several convenient lib: autopair, rhtml, sass, yaml.
+4. Add ror-kit branch to add several convenient lib: autopair, sass, yaml.

 5. Add markdown-mode and other global configure.
 So far so good.